dpapavas/lagrange-keyboard/BUILD.md

 * `bracket`: A bracket, mounted over the PCB, used to tie the wiring harness to.
+* `oem-1u`, `oem-1.5u`: Cylindrical top, concave keycaps, very much
+  like typical OEM keycaps, with the default height being somewhere between OEM R3 and R4.
+Can be useful for the main section, as uniform cylindrical keycaps seem to be hard to find otherwise.
+* `oem-1u-recessed`, `oem-1.5u-recessed`: Same as above, but with a
+  recessed mount stem, allowing the cap to extend lower over the switch.
+The effective height is the same so the difference is just a matter of aesthetics.
 * `dsa-1u-convex`, `dsa-1.25u-convex`, `dsa-1.5u-convex`: Convex 1u,
   1.25u and 1.5u DSA keycaps, useful for the thumb section.
 * `dsa-1.5u-convex-homing`: As above, only with a homing bar in the